kdelint/IsogenicZ/README.md

 # IsogenicZ
-Isogenicz, an adapted version of the DrugZ software from the Hart Lab, below the DrugZ readme.md edited where appropriate:
+Isogenicz is an adapted version of the DrugZ software from the Hart Lab, below the DrugZ readme.md edited where appropriate:

 IsogenicZ analyzes parallel isogenic CRISPR screens for synthetic lethal interactions.